 From Nursery to Primary School

 Children new to our Reception Class will have the opportunity to visit our school with their parents in the summer term.
 They will meet the staff, and be able to explore the classrooms and learning areas, so that they are familiar with the environment when they start school in September.
-It is our hope that the young people joining our home will feel comfortable and excited by their new surroundings in a controlled and personalised visit ahead of their first day of school.
-This allows for friendships to be developed and any questions or concerns to be answered in good time.
+It is our hope that the children joining our school will feel comfortable and excited by their new surroundings, ahead of their first day of school.
+This allows for relationships to be developed and any questions or concerns to be answered in good time.

-We also do home visits for new pupils joining us from Reception so that children may meet with their teachers first feel special in this vital transition period.
+We also do home visits for new pupils joining us in Reception so that children may meet with their teachers in their own home, and feel special in this vital transition period.
 If necessary, we may visit your child in the setting which they attend currently, so that we can gather any additional information which will enable us to settle your child more easily.

-It is our priority to help with this change, therefore we welcome any feedback and support from parents and carers on making this process easier for their children.
+It is our priority to support you and your children, therefore we welcome any feedback and support from parents and carers on making this process successful.

 Going into Secondary School